GlaiChen/os-hw3/README.md

 ### Question (c)
 What is the purpose of line 4 and lines 9-10 (and similarly, line 27 and lines 29-30)?
 Why are they needed?<br/>
 ### Answer (c)
+The purpose is to send "signals" to the parent process in order to find which processes are those we are looking for.
+`$$` is a variable and represent the PID.
+As we explained the commands in Answer (a.1), in order to make that happen, we are changing the COMM value in its `/proc/$$/COMM` file, with the command `echo "my-net-ns" > /proc/$$/comm`, and when we get to the "parent shell" we can simply `grep` "my-user-ns" on the results of the `ps` command. <br/>
 ### Question (d.1)
 Describe how to undo and cleanup the commands above.
 (Note: there is more than one way; try to find the minimal way). <br/>
 Make sure there are no resources left dangling around.